ProjectOpenSea/seadrop/README.md

 "prettier-plugin-solidity": "^1.0.0-beta.24",
 ```

+## Audits

+SeaDrop was audited after development, a link to the report will be coming soon.

 ## Contributing

 Contributions to SeaDrop are welcome by anyone interested in writing more tests, improving readability, optimizing for gas efficiency, or extending the protocol with new features.